verrazzano/docs/content/en/docs/setup/provision-cluster/ocne-oci.md

 You'll need:

-* An Oracle Cloud Infrastructure (OCI) account with a compartment configured
+* An Oracle Cloud Infrastructure (OCI) account with
+    * A compartment
+    * A virtual cloud network (VCN), configured to allow bi-directional communication between the admin cluster and the managed cluster and to accept the [ports and protocols required by Kubernetes](https://kubernetes.io/docs/reference/networking/ports-and-protocols/)
 * An SSH key pair to use for cluster authentication

 ### Create a new OCNE cluster on OCI